untangle/mfw_feeds/README.md

 Trying out packetd
 ==================

 Boot the image and enable ssh as described above.
-At the openwrt prompt start packetd:
+At the OpenWRT prompt start packetd:
 ```
 packetd